 Apcera provides Terraform modules for each supported platform, as well as example configuration files to get started.
 You customize the example configuration files for your environment to deploy the platform.
 In some cases you may customize the module files for your needs.

-Obtain the Terraform module and example files for your platform from Apcera Support.
+To obtain the Terraform module and example files for your platform, please contact Apcera Support.

 Once you have downloaded the Terraform files, create a local working directory to store them.